tommy-tran/crispy-meme/README.md

 The public key allows owners to safely distribute a method to fetch leaderboard information such as individual user stats or retrieval of parts or the whole leaderboard.

 ### To build locally:

 1. Clone or download repo
+2. Install dependencies
+3. Run local mongo server
-2. 'npm start' while in directory
+4. 'npm start' while in directory

-To do:
+### To do:
-* Finish request end point logic
 * Front end to more easily interact with API (possibly)
-* More endpoints such as key regeneration
+* More endpoints such as key regeneration, key retrieval via email